 Probate is the legal process of transferring the ownership of a deceased person’s property to their heirs, and it can take a long time to complete.
-There are many types of assets that are automatically subject to probate unless you place them in a trust or assign beneficiary designations in a will.
+There are many types of assets that are automatically subject to probate unless you place them in a trust.

 At Phelps LaClair, we know exactly which assets are subject to probate and what you can do to make your estate avoid probate altogether.
 Let’s take a look at a few examples of probate assets, and how to turn them into non-probate assets.

 Four Types of Assets That Are Subject to Probate In Arizona

 1: Titled Individual Assets

 Vehicles, real estate property, and other assets held in a title solely by the decedent (deceased person) are all subject to probate under Arizona law.
 This includes real estate property owned by both the decedent and another individual as tenants in common.

 However, if the real estate property is held in joint tenancy or as community property with the right of survivorship, then it is not subject to probate.
 The surviving co-owner automatically receives full ownership of the property after the death of the other.